Corn-free / Dairy-free / Egg-free / Gluten-free / Legume-free/ Peanut-free / Sesame-seed-free / Soy-free / Vegan

 Although I should have gained plenty of experience by now, this past week, I messed up one of our morning smoothies…

 I made it so thick that we had to eat it with a spoon!!!
 (Picture here my horrified face when I realized we wouldn’t be able to drink it…)

 And no, I could not just have added more liquid to it as it would have altered the taste and turned it into a boring grayish tasteless liquid.
 So, I just had to roll with it…

-As I reluctantly took my first spoonful of whatever I had just made, feeling very disappointed for failing to make a good smoothie, I was surprised to actually like the taste and texture of my… yogurt!
+As I reluctantly took my first spoonful of whatever I had just made, feeling very disappointed for failing to make a good smoothie, I was surprised to actually like the taste and texture of my… cream pudding!

-So now that I have reconciled with yogurt, here is how you can make one.
+So now that I have accepted this fail as a win, here is how you can make one too.

 The health benefits of this recipe

-I use blueberries mostly because of their color and the beautiful tint they give to my breakfast smoothies and yogurts.
-They also don’t lose as much water as strawberries or pineapple, which helps achieve a yogurt texture.
+I use blueberries mostly because of their color and the beautiful tint they give to my dishes, especially my smoothies.
+They also don’t lose as much water as strawberries or pineapple, which helps achieve a pudding texture.
 We also hear a lot that blueberries are good for us, as they are filled with antioxidants, so this is definitely another reason to use them.
-Always better to combine great taste, beauty, and health for a breakfast that looks good and makes you feel good.
+Always better to combine great taste, beauty, and health for a dessert that looks good and makes you feel good.
 I must confess however that I was quite ignorant on the matter and had to google why antioxidants are good for you, so in case you are not sure as well, I will soon post a little summary of my findings.

 Finally, if you still prefer smoothies after this, check out this delicious Mango Carrot Ginger Smoothie that will please your palate and boost your immune system at the same time.